relvaner/tools4j-validator/README.md

 ========
 <b>Example of a StringValidator:</b>

-Validation with a pattern, followed by validation and output an error message and the type of error message.
+Validation with a pattern, followed by the validation and output of an error message and the type of error message.
 <pre><code>StringValidator v = new StringValidator();
 v.setPattern("[A-Za-z]+");